After Almost Dying in Childbirth, an N.C. Mom Used Zumba to Live Again

 Tekeema Parson almost didn’t make it out of childbirth.

-So changing her lifestyle was a necessity.
+Changing her lifestyle was a necessity.

 “At the time, there was no Zumba, no exercise, nothing,” Parson told Hey, Black Mom!
 “The least I could do is get healthy to be around my son.
 He was maybe like 6 weeks, but, you know, at some point, he’s (going to be a) boy.
 You’re going to have to run after him, chase him.”